nice-marmot/image-dither/README.md

 Dithering is a class of methods that apply noise/distortions to a set of data to minimize quantization error.

 This is intended to highlight differences and effectiveness of different dithering methods, not necessarily to replicate the original image.
 Dithering is done with a 5-color greyscale color palette unless otherwise specified.
-While the below dithering methods work for color images as well, I'm keeping them to greyscale for the moment to keep comparisons to luminance and texture.
+A larger color palette would result in closer replication of the original image, but the small palette used here highlights differences between methods.
+The below dithering methods work for color images as well, but I'm keeping them to greyscale for the moment to limit comparisons to luminance and texture.

 ## Original image:
 ![Original image](outputs/original.jpg)